-Prerequisites: Consent of Helena College University of Montana faculty member in the selected program area and approval of Division Chair

-This course is designed for the student who takes the initiative to perform work outside of and in addition to the normal school curriculum.
+Prerequisites: Consent of Helena College faculty member in the selected program area and approval of Division Chair This course is designed for the student who takes the initiative to perform professional skills outside of and in addition to the normal school curriculum.
 If done properly, it can be a highly rewarding experience and aid the student's transition from school to work.
+The student initiates a proposal describing, among other things, the number of hours to be spent in the internship, specific learning outcomes, and how evaluation is to be accomplished.
+The approved proposal will have signatures of the Student, Faculty Supervisor, Division Chair, and the Associate Dean

-ACTG299 Capstone: Accounting Portfolio
+ACTG299 Capstone: Accounting

-Prerequisites: A "C-" or higher in each of ACTG101, ACTG102, ACTG180, ACTG201 or ACTG202, ACTG205, ACTG211, or ACTG215; CAPP156; COMM131 or COMM201; M108T or M121; WRIT101 or WRIT121T; and consent of instructor
+Prerequisites: A "C-" or higher in each of ACTG201 or ACTG202; COMX111; WRIT101 or WRIT121T; and consent of instructor

-A capstone class utilizing accounting research, business knowledge, computer techniques, and communication skills in preparing a professional student portfolio.
+This is a capstone class utilizing accounting research, financial analysis, business knowledge, computer techniques, and communication skills in presenting comprehensive financial information to stakeholders and preparing a self-reflection professional portfolio.